TeamADAPT/ADAPTbaby/README.md

 ## Recent Updates

 As of the latest commit:
-- Updated `adaptbaby_main.py` with multi-model support, including OpenAI, Anthropic, and Hugging Face models
+- Updated `adaptbaby_main.py` with expanded multi-model support, including OpenAI, Anthropic, Gemini, and Hugging Face models
 - Integrated multiple LLM providers and implemented `langchain_completion` function to handle different model types
 - Enhanced `adaptbaby_agent` to use the new completion function
-- Successfully tested integration with OpenAI (GPT-4), Anthropic (Claude-2.1), and Hugging Face (DistilBERT) models
+- Successfully tested integration with various models from different providers
 - Improved error handling and logging for better debugging and monitoring

 Current Development Status:
-- The project now supports a wide range of models from OpenAI, Anthropic, and Hugging Face
+- The project now supports a wide range of models from OpenAI, Anthropic, Google (Gemini), and Hugging Face
 - Updates include changes to dashboard components, templates, function packs, and examples
 - The project is actively being developed with ongoing improvements to various aspects of the system